 Women In Training, Inc.

-One in five American girls and young women skip school or miss work because they cannot afford sanitary pads or tampons to stay healthy and clean during their period.
+Since the onset of the COVID-19 pandemic, the number of American girls suffering from period poverty has increased from one in five to one in four.
+A full 25 percent of our menstruating youth cannot afford sanitary pads or tampons to stay healthy and clean during their period.
 Women in Training (WIT), Inc. aims to #EndPeriodPoverty.

 Impoverished girls, women and non-binary youth often use socks, toilet paper, paper towels and washcloths to stay healthy and clean during menstruation.
 Even worse, they use the same tampon or sanitary pad repeatedly, which can lead to toxic shock syndrome and bacterial infections.